Converting Access 97 Databases

-If now you are upgrading to Access 2007 or Access 2010, then your database must have been in use for many years.
+If now you are upgrading to Access 2013 or later, then your database must have been in use for many years.
 So you will have had time to identify improvements you would like to make and to assess the relevance of some bits that nobody uses any longer.

 A long-standing database — in which a lot of time and effort has been invested collecting and inputting information — may not be yielding nearly enough return on all that investment.

-For example, a client created their own database for recording orders received.
+For example, a company created their own database for recording orders received.
 The database held over seven years’ worth of orders.
-They approached DMW to learn how they might take full advantage of all this information.
+The company approached DMW to learn how they might take full advantage of all this information — reporting on, for example:

-As part of your conversion process you might consider adding beefed up reporting so as to increase returns on investment in your database.
-Ask DMW if you want someone with ideas from the outside to brainstorm the possibilities.
+As part of your conversion process you might consider adding beefed up reporting to increase returns on investment in your database.
+Please contact DMW if you want someone with ideas from the outside to brainstorm the possibilities.